kubeflow/community/guidelines/creating_dockerfiles.md

 ## Objective

-The purpose of this document is to outline a process of creating docker images maintained by our community for Kubeflow Applications.
+The purpose of this document is to outline a process for creating docker images maintained by our community for Kubeflow Applications.

 The main goals are to: